After 8 Quebec women murdered within 8 weeks, protesters say 'enough is enough'

 "Enough is enough.
 Not one more," chanted those present at a protest in Montreal Friday, one of many held across Quebec at the same time to protest against femicides and violence against women.

-The events were inspired by tragic statistics: since the start of the pandemic, 13 Quebec women have been murdered in cases linked to domestic violence, including eight within the last eight weeks, the events' organizers reminded the crowd.
+The events were inspired by tragic statistics: since the start of the pandemic, 13 Quebec women have been murdered in cases linked to domestic violence, including eight within the last eight weeks.

+"A horrifying tally," said actress and author Ingrid Falaise, one of the event's organizers and herself a survivor of domestic violence.

 And for each of these murdered women there are thousands of others who live in fear on a daily basis, said the group that organized the events.

-It consists of the Alliance des maisons d'hébergement de 2e étape, la Fédération des maisons d'hébergement pour femmes, L'R des centres de femmes, le Regroupement des maisons pour femmes victimes de violence conjugale, and the actress Ingrid Falaise.
+It consists of the Alliance des maisons d'hébergement de 2e étape, la Fédération des maisons d'hébergement pour femmes, L'R des centres de femmes, le Regroupement des maisons pour femmes victimes de violence conjugale, and Falaise.

 In Montreal, the participants -- most of them women -- walked from Park Lafontaine to Mount Royal.
 Many made the journey in silence.